Project Riese: Complex Sokolec

-The complex is located near the village of Sokolec (German: Falkenberg), inside Gontowa Mountain (German: Schindelberg).
-It consists of two underground structures on different levels.
-Tunnels number 1 and 2, with chambers for guardrooms, lead to the underground up to 5 m in height.
-It is collapsed in many places because the complex was bored in soft sandstone.
+The complex is located inside Gontowa Mountain (German: Schindelberg), near the village of Sokolec (German: Falkenberg).
+It consists of two underground structures at different levels.
+Tunnels 1 and 2 lead to underground chambers that were intended to serve as guardrooms and reach heights of up to 5 m.
+The complex was bored in soft sandstone, so it has collapsed in many places.